aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-charts/define-xyaxis-properties/_index.md

 ## Conclusion

 In this tutorial, you have learned how to define properties for the X and Y axes in a chart using Aspose.Words for .NET.
 By following the step-by-step guide, you can create a chart, add series data, and customize the axis properties to meet your specific requirements.
-Aspose.Words for .NET provides a comprehensive API for working with charts in Word documents, allowing you to manipulate various aspects of the chart, including the axes.
+Aspose.Words for .NET provides a comprehensive API for Words Processing with charts in Word documents, allowing you to manipulate various aspects of the chart, including the axes.

 By accessing the `ChartAxis` objects associated with the chart, you can modify properties such as the category type, axis crosses, tick marks, label positions, scaling, and more.
 This flexibility enables you to tailor the appearance and behavior of the chart's axes to effectively present your data.